lambda-replate/Lambda-Replate-FE/README.md

 # Replate App

-- An app designed to help reduce food waste and make it easy to donate surplus food to people that need it.
+- Replate is an app designed to help reduce food waste and make it easy to donate surplus food to people that need it.

 - You can find the deployed project at [https://replate-app.netlify.com/](https://replate-app.netlify.com/)